ameynarwadkar/adk-research-agent/README.md

 of intermittent fasting in adults with type 2 diabetes...
 ```

----

 ## Architecture Notes

 - All agents share session state via ADK's built-in session mechanism.
 Each agent writes its output to a named key (`search_guidance`, `search_results`, etc.) which downstream agents read via `{variable}` template substitution in instructions.
 - The `retrylogic` package provides an `@retry` decorator with exponential backoff + jitter and a `CircuitBreaker` context manager for protecting external API calls (ArXiv, PubMed, Semantic Scholar).
-- The `Paper` Pydantic model is the shared data contract between all tools and agents — every tool returns `Paper.model_dump()` dicts for consistent serialisation.
+- The `Paper` Pydantic model is the shared data contract between all tools and agents and every tool returns `Paper.model_dump()` dicts for consistent serialisation.
 - Models are specified as plain strings (`"gemini-2.0-flash"`); ADK handles authentication automatically via Application Default Credentials.

-> **Want to use Azure OpenAI instead?** See the [`azure-integration`](../../tree/azure-integration) branch, which uses [LiteLLM](https://docs.litellm.ai/) to swap in any Azure / OpenAI / Anthropic model.

----

 ## Dependencies